-The quality of debate and challenge amongst the Committee, management and the internal and external audit teams, together with the committee, has assisted us in appropriately discharging our responsibility.
+The quality of debate and challenge amongst the Committee, management and the internal and external audit teams, together with the comprehensive information provided to the Committee, has assisted us in appropriately discharging our responsibility.

 I would like to thank all those who have contributed to the Committee this year for their efforts.